PostHog/posthog.com/contents/newsletter/remote-working.md

 How do I [file expenses](https://posthog.com/handbook/people/spending-money)?
 Who is [our ideal customer](https://posthog.com/handbook/who-we-are-building-for)?
 What’s the product analytics team [focused on this quarter](https://posthog.com/teams/product-analytics)?

 Don't hide the answers to these questions in out-of-date Google Docs, or worse still, inside someone’s brain.
 Instead, write them down in a handbook where anyone can access them.
-Ours is public, but an internal wiki is fine too.
+At PostHog, our handbook is public, but an internal wiki works well too.

-Why?
-Because:
+Why is good, written communication essential at remote companies?

 1. **It’s faster.** Scheduling is hard and meetings interrupt deep work.
 If something can be written down, it will save time and improve transparency around decision-making.
 Plus, it's more efficient to have a meeting to align everyone _after_ you've all written down what you think.